Acrylic Prints Buyers Guide: What To Look For

-So, Question #1?
-Do you print onto the acrylic directly or do you face mount by printing onto paper first then mounting?
-You’ll find that companies who print directly onto the acrylic are able to offer it at a cheaper price (particularly if outsourcing outside the US), so if you don’t mind giving up some color accuracy and vibrancy this may be a good option particularly for outdoor spaces and signage where it’s not as critical.
-The face mount process is more labor intensive and there aren’t many companies doing it well consistently.
+Question #2?
+Do you print to the acrylic directly or face mount by printing onto paper first then mounting?
+You’ll find that companies who print directly onto the acrylic are able to offer it at a cheaper price (particularly if outsourcing outside the US), so if you don’t mind giving up some color accuracy, vibrancy, and permanence this may be a good option particularly for outdoor spaces and signage where it’s not as critical.
+The face mount process is more labor-intensive and there aren’t many companies doing it well on a consistent basis.
 It isn’t an easy process, but the end result is well worth it.

-Question #3?
-What kind of backing material do you use?
-Unless the company doing your acrylic print is printing directly on the acrylic and using stand off bolts, there is a good chance that a backing material will be used to attach hanging hardware as well as stabilize the acrylic.
+Question #4?
+What kind of backing material is used?
+Unless the company doing your acrylic print is printing directly on the acrylic and using stand-off bolts, there is a good chance that a backing material will be used to attach hanging hardware as well as stabilize the acrylic.
 This is important.
 This will generally consist of two materials – sintra, dibond or possibly another sheet of acrylic.
-Sintra is high density plastic and cheaper than dibond, but provides less stability for the acrylic.
+Sintra is high-density plastic and cheaper than dibond but provides less stability for the acrylic.
 This may lead to some bowing of large acrylic pieces over time.
-Dibond on the other hand is more rigid, providing much greater stability of your print, but is more expensive.
-Dibond is basically a polyethylene core sandwhiched by two pieces of thin aluminum and it’s the material we prefer for stabilizing your print.
+Dibond, on the other hand, is more rigid, providing much greater rigidity of your print, but is more expensive.
+Dibond is basically a polyethylene core sandwiched by two pieces of thin aluminum and it’s the material we prefer for stabilizing your print.
 For smaller pieces, sintra is probably OK, but if you’re ordering larger pieces be sure that dibond is used.
 Another sheet of acrylic is another backing option and provides a really nice high-end look.
 We’ve done these types of jobs before, but similar to sintra, it should really only be used on small to medium-sized acrylic prints.
 For prints above about 40″ or so, a full box subframe should really be used as well to provide further rigidity for the acrylic print.